Meet the Experts

 Technology now enables manufacturers to provide safe, compliant, and efficient access directly to patients.
 Virtual prescribing, remote diagnostics, digital engagement tools, automated refills, and integrated pharmacy networks remove barriers and shorten the time to therapy.

 Together, these changes are reshaping how medicines reach patients.
-As pressure grows around transparency and affordability, direct-to-patient models are becoming a way for manufacturers to protect growth, improve engagement, and meet rising patient expectations.
+As pressure grows around transparency and affordability, DTP models are becoming a way for manufacturers to protect growth, improve engagement, and meet rising patient expectations.

-Strategic Considerations for DTP Models
+Strategic Considerations for Direct Models

 As these market changes affect traditional access channels, pharmaceutical manufacturers are seeking new ways to help patients find, initiate, and adhere to therapy.
 Companies seek models that make treatment more affordable, transparent, and user-friendly, enabling them to meet the rising expectations of patients and deliver better value across the commercial ecosystem.